RenderKit/oidn/doc/api.md

 ![Example noisy color image rendered using unidirectional path tracing (4 samples per pixel). *Scene by Evermotion.*][imgMazdaColor]

-![Example output image denoised using color and auxiliary feature images (albedo and normal).][imgMazdaDenoised]
+![Example output image denoised using clean auxiliary feature images (albedo and normal).][imgMazdaDenoised]

 The `RT` filter has certain limitations regarding the supported input images.
 Most notably, it cannot denoise images that were not rendered with ray tracing.